 Qualify Me! has been working with its now over 15,000 tradies on file to provide courses that will help tradies develop their skills and be able to expand their businesses.
-Experienced tradies can now sit a number of nationally accredited courses with Qualify Me!.
+Ranging from google ads management short courses to advanced plumbing short courses.
+Experienced tradies can now sit a number of nationally accredited courses with Qualify Me!
 Our courses range from restricted electrical services for tradesmen to additional plumbing services such as backflow prevention and TMVs.

 Thermostatic mixer valves are devices are used in a wide variety of areas including: restaurants, nursing homes, pre-schools, and other commercial applications.
 Thermostatic Mixing Valves maintain and limit the mixed hot water to a desirable, selectable temperature allowing for the storage of domestic hot water at the higher temperatures necessary to reduce the risk of Legionella growth in the system.